More than 200 mass graves found in former IS territory in Iraq: UN

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-BAGHDAD: More than 200 mass graves containing up to 12,000 victims have been found so far in Iraq that could hold vital evidence of war crimes by the Islamic State group, the UN said on Tuesday.
+BAGHDAD: More than 200 mass graves containing up to 12,000 victims have been found so far in Iraq that could hold vital evidence of war crimes by the Islamic State group, the UN said.

 The United Nations in Iraq (UNAMI) and its human rights office said they had documented a total of 202 mass graves in parts of western and northern Iraq held by IS between 2014 and 2017.
 Even more sites could be uncovered in the months to come, the report warned, urging Iraqi authorities to properly preserve and excavate them to provide closure for victims’ families.

-IS has planted explosives at Khasfa, which killed a journalist and three members of Iraqi paramilitary forces last year.
-After capturing Mosul, Iraqi government forces went on to oust IS from its other urban strongholds and declared victory against the Jihadists in late 2017.

-But many Iraqi families have missing relatives who they suspect may have been killed by IS, or are desperately looking for the remains of loved ones they know were executed by the Jihadist group.
-Their quest to uncover the truth often leads them into Iraq’s exhausting state bureaucracy.

-BAGHDAD: More than 200 mass graves containing up to 12,000 victims have been found so far in Iraq that could hold vital evidence of war crimes by the Islamic State group, the UN said on Tuesday.
+BAGHDAD: More than 200 mass graves containing up to 12,000 victims have been found so far in Iraq that could hold vital evidence of war crimes by the Islamic State group, the UN said.

 The United Nations in Iraq (UNAMI) and its human rights office said they had documented a total of 202 mass graves in parts of western and northern Iraq held by IS between 2014 and 2017.
 Even more sites could be uncovered in the months to come, the report warned, urging Iraqi authorities to properly preserve and excavate them to provide closure for victims’ families.